STAT545-UBC-hw-2018-19/hw07-zhamadeh/README.md

 Installation
 ------------

-You can install powers from github with:
+You can install powers from github by first installing the `devtools` package and using the `install_github()` method like so:

 ``` r
 # install.packages("devtools")